-Being in the water with these creatures is an interesting experience with fairly long periods of inactivity while they slumber down in the river bed rocks and you wait patiently for something to happen as you float on the surface breathing through your snorkel.
+Being in the water with these creatures is an interesting experience.
+Which consists of fairly long periods of inactivity while they slumber down in the river bed rocks.
+While you wait patiently for something to happen as you float on the surface breathing through your snorkel.

 Typically a salamander breathing cycle is about 30 minutes.
 And looking at rocks while you wait is not exactly exciting… But then you notice a rock that was not there the last time you looked.
 But it’s not a rock – it just looks like one and it is the salamander starting to re-emerge!